 For this activity you will need

-- different coloured felts
+- different coloured felt pens

-roll both dice, for example 8 and 2;
+- Roll the dice and choose two, for example 8 and 2;

-write the multiplication basic fact in the rectangle, for example 8 x 2 = 16 or 2 x 8 = 16;
+- Write the multiplication basic fact in the rectangle, for example 8 x 2 = 16 or 2 x 8 = 16;

 - Players take turns until one player is trapped.
 That is, they are unable to find space for the array they have rolled.

 Discuss strategies for the game such as:

 - Placing large arrays in the centre to restrict your opponent